Introduction to Final Class in Java

 Conclusion

-In the above-given article, we went through the importance of the Final class in java.
-I also reviewed how the final class is known as an immutable class in java.
-I noticed some important points related to declaring a final class.
-In the given an example, we can see how the final class can be used effectively in other classes by passing it through references.
+In the above-given article, we went through the importance of the Final class in Java.
+I also reviewed that people commonly refer to the final class in Java as an immutable class.
+I noticed some essential points related to declaring a final class.
+In the given example, we can see how the final class can be used effectively in other classes by passing it through references.

 Recommended Articles